Kelly Kulick: PWBA Tour hiatus and competing in the PBA

-Kulick's amazing 2010 continued when she won her second USBC Queens crown on April 28, 2010, then won the U.S. Women's Open on May 12, 2010.
-She also won the 33rd Malaysian Open in 2010.
-For her efforts, she was presented with three awards at the PBA Hall of Fame induction ceremonies on January 22, 2011: the 2010 Bowlers Journal Person of the Year, the 2010 World Bowling Writers International Bowler of the Year, and the 2010 Glenn Allison Hero Award.
+Later in 2010, Kulick won her second USBC Queens crown; the U.S. Women's Open; and the 33rd Malaysian Open.
+In recognition she was presented with three awards at the PBA Hall of Fame induction ceremonies on January 22, 2011: the 2010 Bowlers Journal Person of the Year, the 2010 World Bowling Writers International Bowler of the Year, and the 2010 Glenn Allison Hero Award.

 On June 4, 2011, Kelly won the 44th Singapore International Open.

 On June 30, 2011, Kelly had the chance to be the first woman in 32 years to successfully defend a U.S. Women's Open title, when she averaged over 241 during qualifying to capture the #1 seed for the event in Arlington, Texas.
 But Kulick rolled her lowest game of the entire tournament in the televised finals, getting upset by Leanne Hulsenberg, 218–183.
-Kelly rebounded by winning the 2012 U.S. Women's Open, in the process becoming only the third woman (besides Marion Ladewig and Patty Costello) to win the event at least three times.
+Kelly rebounded by winning the 2012 U.S. Women's Open, in the process becoming only the second woman (after Marion Ladewig) to win the event at least three times.
 Liz Johnson joined that exclusive group the following year, with her third U.S. Women's Open win.

 Kulick won back-to-back World Bowling Tour (WBT) Women's Finals at the World Series of Bowling in Las Vegas, NV.
 She defeated Missy Parkin in 2013 and Liz Johnson in 2014.
 The WBT Finals is a non-title tournament, with finalists based on a rolling points list from WBT tournaments over the previous two years.

 In 2015, Kulick won the BPAA's Dick Weber Bowling Ambassador Award, an honor given annually to the "bowling athlete who has consistently shown grace on and off the lanes by promoting the sport of bowling in a positive manner."